robak86/hardwired/packages/react/README.md

 });
 ```

-#### Components
+### Components

 React components can be tested using both unit and integration oriented approaches.
 Without using dependency injection, we are somewhat forced to the latter.
 Integration tests focus on
 testing the component's real, user-facing behavior.
 They are not burden with testing implementation
 details, so in theory they shouldn't be as fragile as unit tests.
 Unfortunately, in case of complex
-components, depending solely on integration tests can be costly because they very often require a
+components, depending solely on the integration tests can be costly because they very often require a
 complex setup for every test case.
 In this section, I will present a more unit-test oriented
 approach.
 (In real-world application, one should probably find a good balance between both
 approaches).

 In unit tests for `CounterActions`, we want to check if correct action methods are called on
 corresponding buttons clicks.
 We are not interested in side effects, that are triggered by these
-methods because this behaviour was already tested in `CounterActions.test.ts` suite.
+methods because this behavior was already tested in `CounterActions.test.ts` suite.

 ```typescript jsx
 // CounterActions.test.tsx